Top national 6-month CD rates hit 3 1/2-year high

 |Virtual Bank||The online division of Sabadell United Bank, which has 23 branches in Florida and is owned by Banco Sabadell, Spain's fourth-largest bank.||www.virtualbank.com|

-Since it's been essentially zero since December 2008, banks have been able to get pretty much all of the money they need for loans through the Fed for essentially nothing.
+Since it's been essentially zero since December 2008, banks have been able to get pretty much all of the money they need for loans through the Fed for practically nothing.

 One measure of how little savers are being paid is the Cost of Funds Index compiled by the Federal Home Loan Bank of San Francisco.
 It asks banks in California, Arizona and Nevada how much they're actually paying for deposits.

-The index hit a record low of 0.663% in September, before rebounding slightly the last two months.
-It still sat at only 0.686% in November.
+The index hit a record low of 0.663% in September and still sits at only 0.687% in March.

-Back in 2008, before the Feds lowered the federal funds rate to zero, it was four times more — 2.757%.
+Back in 2008, before the Feds lowered the federal funds rate to zero, it was four times higher — 2.757%.

-Over the past six years the Fed’s rate-setting committee regularly issued statements saying it expected to keep interest rates near zero for “a considerable time,” which economists took to mean at least six months.
+Over the past six years, the Fed’s rate-setting committee regularly issued statements saying it expected to keep interest rates near zero for “a considerable time” or, more recently, that it would be "patient" about raising rates.